Business travel at Lund University

 Travel by train in Europe

 Train travel has significantly lower emissions of climate-affecting gases than air travel and must be chosen primarily in accordance to the travel policy.
-Egencia, the university's procured travel agency, works to simplify train travel within Europe.
-Please contact them with questions.
-If you have suggestions for the development of travel services, Egencia receive tips on the Feedback page in the booking system.
+Lund University has an agreement with Togrejse, a travel agency specialising in train travel in Europe, to help staff book train travel.